Svedrin/meshping/README.md

 * Performs [Path MTU discovery](https://en.wikipedia.org/wiki/Path_MTU_Discovery) for each hop along the route, so you can see where MTUs get smaller.
 * Detects and displays routing loops.
 * Shows [AS](https://en.wikipedia.org/wiki/Autonomous_system_(Internet)) info about the hops along the route.
+* Shows where exactly an outage occurs by coloring nodes in the network map red, even if those aren't targets.
 * Multiple targets can be rendered in a single graph for comparison.
 * Meshping instances can be [peered](#wide-distribution-peering) with one another and will then ping the same targets.
 * Scrapeable by [Prometheus](prometheus.io).